Quitch/AI-Personalities/README.md

 ### Assault

-- Prefers to use standard assault units.
+- Prefers to use assault units.

 ### Boomer